DOCA NVMe Emulation Application Guide

 Command Line Flags

-The application uses the same command-line flags as SPDK, enabling configuration and behavior control similar to standard SPDK applications.
+The application uses the same command-line flags as SPDK, allowing for configuration and behavior control similar to standard SPDK applications.

 Troubleshooting